-The village benefits from several employment opportunities with the introduction of the business park and several well established firms such as Safran Power UK, Colbree Engineering, White Dalton Motorcycle Solicitors and Grebe Canal Cruises.
-Pitstone also has excellent education provision for 2-12 year olds, with Windmill Pre-School awarded "outstanding" status by OFSTED and Brookmead Primary School one of the best performing primary school in the local area.
+The village benefits from several employment opportunities with the introduction of the business park and several well established firms such as Safran Power UK and Colbree Engineering.
+Pitstone also has excellent education provision for 2-12 year olds, with Windmill Pre-School awarded "outstanding" status by OFSTED and Brookmead Primary School one of the best performing primary schools in the local area.

 The early census in 1801 recorded just 275 residents.
 Our last census in 2011 showed that Pitstone has grown to almost 3,000 residents, one third of which are under 18 years, so we have a large young population to cater for.
-Our population has grown steeply over the last 10 years and although this may slow, we can expect another 120-140 houses over the next 20 years.
+Our population has grown steeply over the last 10 years and although this may slow, we can expect further growth over the next 20 years.

 Housing development in the parish has already funded (or part funded) many community benefits such as the extension to the Memorial Hall, cycle paths, the sports pavilion and football pitches, children's play equipment, the provision of open space and the allotments.
-All your feedback at various consultation events is now helping to shape the development plans for further recreational facilities that will commence with an exciting new play space, skate park and multi-use ball games court on the recreation ground.
+All your feedback at various consultation events is helping to shape the development plans for further recreational facilities that will commence with an exciting new play space, skate park and multi-use ball games court on the recreation ground and improved/expanded sports facilities at the pavilion site.
 So this is a very exciting time for our parish, as our future begins to unfold.